rujuta1709/hello-world/README.md

 # hello-world

-Hi peeps!

-Rujuta here, I like coding in Python.
+I like coding in Python.